kaycix/northcoastcnpsnursery/_pages/volunteer.md

 nursery:
   - image_path: /assets/images/seed-starting.jpg
     title: "Nursery Volunteer"
     excerpt: "This is our largest team of volunteers and a great place to get started.
 Nursery volunteers assist in all aspects of growing native plants - from seed collection to nurturing healthy plants.
-Whether you are a beginner or expert gardener, we would love to have you!<br/>Beginner gardeners, this is an amazing hands-on learning opportunity.
+All skill levels welcome!<br/>Beginner gardeners, this is an amazing hands-on learning opportunity.
 You'll never be mystified by the back of a seed packet again! &#128521;
         <br/>Drop-in hours occur every Wednesday, Friday, and Sunday 10a - 1p."
     #url: "/gardens"
     #btn_label: "READ MORE &#8594;"